zhangzhics/CITS5503_Sem2/Labs/Lab3S3DynamoDB.md

 * Python/Boto scripts
 * VirtualBox

-Note: please use your Linux VM – if you do it from any other OS (e.g., Windows, Mac – some unknow issues might occur)
+**NOTE**: please use your Linux environment – if you do it from any other OS (e.g., Windows, Mac – some unknow issues might occur)

 ## Background

 The aim of this lab is to write a program that will:

-[1] Scan a directory and upload all of the files found in the directory to an S3 bucket, preserving the path information
+[1] Scan a directory and upload all of the files found in a directory to an S3 bucket, preserving the path information

 [2] Store information about each file uploaded to S3 in a DynamoDB